COSC3020/mergesort-kkrweb/README.md

 //

 Name: Kane Kriz

-Last Edit: 19 March 2025
+Most Recent Edit: 24 March 2025
 Feedback Request 1 Date: X

+//

-RESPONSE:
+RESPONSE: Not Complete
-not done yet
+The time complexity of my implementation can be analysed as follows:

+To compute a theta bound for the algorithm's worst case runtime, we must consider

 //